eea/eionet.datalake/README.md

 Datalake website
 ================

 This application makes it possible to upload MS-Access files and then query those with an SQL engine.
+You will be able to define SQL-based QA tests, that will give a quality score to the dataset.
+When you upload a new edition of the same dataset, then the QA tests will be run on the new file automatically.

 The application uses Liquibase to create and upgrade the database, and Thymeleaf as the templating engine.
 You can find the layout template at src/main/webapp/WEB-INF/thymeleaf/layout.html.

 Dependencies
 ------------
-* Tomcat 7
+* Tomcat 8
-* Java 1.7
+* Java 1.8
 * Spring 4
 * Thymeleaf 2.1.4
 * H2 Database Engine